Formed in 1926, the Oxford Fieldpaths Society (OFS) is one of the UK's oldest walking groups. The society was

 alternatives where necessary.

-Non-members are welcome to go on the walks but are encouraged to join after one or two.
+Non-members are welcome to go on a walk but are encouraged to join.
 A membership form can be

 or obtained from walks leaders.